ChenJustIT/Hollywood-movies_by_R-PowerBI_Project/README.md

  ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/4bf8a342-5369-461f-a677-488e7298ceb5)

-### During this process, we should realise that missing values include both blank values and Null values.
+### However, during this process, we should realise that missing values include both blank values and Null values.
 The function "map_int" can find both kinds and the blank value should be replaced with NA before all the missing values can be dropped together.

 ## Use the function to find all missing values
 map_int(df, function(x) sum(x == ""))